gwirn/basalt/README.md

 echo $basalt_pid >> basalt.pid
 ```
 If this is added to a bash file and executed, it will launch Basalt in the background and save the process ID in 'basalt.pid'.
+## OS
+Tested on macOS Sonoma and Ubuntu 22.04